 What rights do I have as an employee?

-However, basic employment rights haven’t changed.
-Every employer has a duty of care for employees and shouldn’t be putting people at risk.
+In addition, basic employment rights haven’t changed and every employer has a duty of care for employees and shouldn’t be putting people at risk.
 All workers have the legally protected right to a safe working environment

 However, as the level of risk will vary from person-to-person and employment-to-employment, voicing concerns and continuing open discussions with employers would be the best way forward.
 Don’t forget you can contact ACAS in cases of dispute.